DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/en_Kirby Air Ride.md

 NOTE: you must collect a patch in the city after receving patch items for the stat increases/decreases to take effect.

+## I opened the game in Dolphin, but I don't have any of my starting items!

+You must connect to the multiworld room to receive any items.

+## I need help!
+What do I do?

+Try the troubleshooting steps in the [setup guide](/tutorial/Kirby%20Air%20Ride/setup/en).
+If you are still stuck, please ask in the "Kirby Air Ride" discussion thread in the "future-game-design" channel in the Archipelago Discord server!
+[Link](https://discord.com/channels/731205301247803413/1291501105389502554)

 ## Known issues

 - DeathLink currently only reliably works one-way.
 The player can trigger DeathLink by dying but can only be killed by DeathLink some of the time/on certain vehicles.
 - DeathLink for killing vehicles just takes health down to ~0 (likely due to floating point stuff)
 - Restarting the game client results in all items being received again.
 - Linux not working due to differences in dolphin memory engine (little endian on linux, read_byte differences)
-- Trap chance option does not currently do anything

-Feel free to report any other issues or suggest improvements in the "Kirby Air Ride" discussion thread in the "future-game-design" channel in the Archipelago Discord server [(Link)](https://discord.com/channels/731205301247803413/1291501105389502554) or in the issues here.
+Feel free to report any other issues or suggest improvements in the "Kirby Air Ride" discussion thread in the "future-game-design" channel in the Archipelago Discord server!
+[Link](https://discord.com/channels/731205301247803413/1291501105389502554)

 ## Planned Features